 There’s always a range of big and small issues on the education agenda at any one time.

-There are also surveys specifically seeking parent input.
+There are also surveys specifically seeking parent and sometimes student input.

 Sun protection and sugary drinks research

 Queensland parents of primary-age children are being asked to contribute to a QUT research project.
 The project is examining the factors that influence parent decisions around sun protection and sugar-sweetened drinks for their children and themselves.
 It’s an online anonymous survey with follow-up.
 Participants go into the running for one of two $50 Coles Myer shopping vouchers.